Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 Interview questions for pediatricians

 Don’t worry—I’ve got you covered.
-I wanted to make sure my son’s (and later, my twins’) doctor was someone we all felt comfortable with, and someone my kids could go back to for years to come.
+I wanted to make sure my son’s (and later, my twins’) doctor was someone we all felt comfortable with, and someone they could go back to for the long term.
 When we moved and later had to switch, I used the same criteria to find their current pediatrician.

 I’ll share a few factors you might want to consider when whittling down your choices, and resources to start your search.

-Once you have a few in mind, the best way to make the right decision is to visit and talk to the pediatricians.
-Below, I share the top 15 interview questions for pediatricians as well as observations to make about your meet and greet.
+Once you have a few in mind, the best way to make the right decision is to visit and talk to them.
+Below, I share the top 15 interview questions for pediatricians as well as observations to make during your meet and greet.

-Once you’ve narrowed down your search to a few select candidates, it’s time to schedule appointments with them.
-During your conversation, make sure to ask these important questions:
+After you’ve narrowed down your search to a few candidates, it’s time to schedule appointments for a first meeting.
+During your conversation, make sure to cover important topics with these pediatrician interview questions:

 1. Do you take my insurance plan?